krumbunny/glazemixup.com/src/manual/background/oxides.md

 and Iron (Fe2O3) like to pair.
 Silica and Titania pair up at one to two (SiO2 and TiO2).

-Broadly speaking, oxides can be grouped according to how they pair with oxygen.
+Often oxides can be grouped according to how they pair with oxygen.
 So for example the 2:1 oxides, like Soda (Na2O) and Potash (K2O), have similarities.
 They are strong fluxes that also expand and contract a lot.